thefrontside/microstates/README.md

 ```

 The knowledge about building normalized data stores is available in libraries like [Ember Data](https://github.com/emberjs/data), [Orbit.js](https://github.com/orbitjs/orbit), [Apollo](https://www.apollographql.com) and [urql](https://github.com/FormidableLabs/urql), yet many companies end up rolling their own because these tools are coupled to other stacks.

+As time and resource permit, we hope to create a solution that will be flexible enough for use in most applications.
+If you're interested in helping us with this, please reach out.

 ### Added Flexibility